There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right for you.

 There are several differences between the two.
 The first and most obvious is the addition of Samadhi and Yoga Sutras of Patanjali.
 His system also specifies other meditative practices.
 He breaks out concentration, self-observation, and sensory input withdrawal are separate categories.

 The seven traditional forms include most of these practices.
 The significant difference is the Yoga Sutras of Patanjali, a later addition.
-No matter which way you categorize them, you can see there’s a lot more to Yoga than physical postures.
+No matter how you categorize them, you can see there’s a lot more to Yoga than physical postures.

 The Different Paths of Yoga